Residential Status Under the Income Tax Act

 30

-For Non-Residents (NR), their income tax obligations are strictly limited to income generated and received in India.
+For Non-Residents (NR) and RNOR, income tax obligations are strictly limited to income generated and received in India.
 All other foreign income remains non-taxable in India.
 For income generated in India, the tax slab is the same as for Residents (RORs) [summarised in the above table].
 However, if opting for the new tax regime, these individuals are no longer eligible for certain deductions specified under the Income Tax Act under section 80.

 Foreign Income Taxation Rules

 If the income is earned in India, it is typically subject to taxation.
-Though, it can sometimes be hard to keep track of all the taxation rules surrounding the origin of income generated.
-To overcome this issue, we must first understand what is considered “foreign income” and what is not, and for the different types of resident classifications.
-The below-given table accurately summarises these rules:
+Though it can sometimes be hard to keep track of all the taxation rules surrounding the origin of income generated.
+To overcome this issue, we must first understand what is considered “foreign income” and what is not, and the different types of resident classifications.
+The table below accurately summarises these rules:

 Type of Income